EoinDavey/Setanta-site/app/tut/nuair-a.md

 Now let's add a line to write the list after the loop is finished, (`scríobh(list)`{.setanta}).

-You can try out the program and see that it works: Run the program and enter a few words into the console, then enter "Stop" and you'll see that the program stops and prints the list.
+You can try out the program and see that it works: Run the program and enter [[a few words|cúpla focail]] into the console, then enter "Stop" and you'll see that the program stops and prints the list.

 {{{
 >-- Create an empty list